 I think the thing that surprised me most is that you can have a really successful puzzle which is almost trivial mechanically (in the sense the solver has pretty clear instructions on what to do the entire way through).
 For example, this year’s hunt featured a puzzle called Boggle Battle where most of the work to be done was playing cooperative Boggle with friends, and the only “puzzly” part was the extraction.
 Similarly, So You Think You Can Count has minimal puzzle elements, and doesn’t have an extraction at all (upon reaching 100, the solvers are simply given the answer).
 They both got high ratings during testsolving because the solvers had fun anyways.

 But this was not always a prohibition!
 For example, despite the advice that it’s better to have only one a-ha per puzzle, I found out that I could generally get away with having multiple a-ha’s for a puzzle as long as all of them felt thematically coherent with each other.
-Le chiffre indéchiffrable is a decent example of this in my opinion, where despite multiple steps and moving parts are involved, the steps would all seem to resonate with each other.
+Le chiffre indéchiffrable is a decent example of this in my opinion, where despite multiple steps and moving parts, the steps all seem to resonate with each other.

-An anti-example of this might be the extraction step of IMO Shortlist, which arguably felt a little out of place, although I ended up keeping it anyways.
+An anti-example of this might be the extraction step of IMO Shortlist, which arguably felt a little out of place, although I ended up keeping it anyways for lack of a better alternative.

 Once I had the general mechanism for the problem down, there were often still a lot of smaller local decisions to make as I composed the puzzle.
 Editors were helpful at this step to provide feedback; but there are some guidelines that I would constantly check against during the writing process (pre-emptively addressing concerns).